3awny/interactive-viz-ahmedawny/README.md

 Production: The app is currently deployed at [https://interactive-viz-ahmedawny.onrender.com](https://interactive-viz-ahmedawny.onrender.com).

-**Note:** Because a free tier web service is used, the deployed service spins down when there is no activity.
+**Note:** Because a free tier web service is used, the deployed service spins down when there is no activity for certain amount of time.
 If it's in a down state at the time you visit the link, you won't see the page straight away.
-Please wait up to 1 minute max for the service to spin-up, it will appear to you that the page is loading for that time.
+Please wait up to 1 minute max for the service to spin-up, it will appear to you that the page is loading in that time.
 It will not take longer than 1 minute.